Call Us Anytime: 1-888-498-9240 or Send a Message

-Once you've started your conference call by dialing in as the host, you can log into your account and go to "Manage Calls" from the main menu.
+Once you've started your conference call by dialing in as the host, you can log into your account and select "Manage" from your Dashboard.
 You can view and control conference calls from the web-browser and control each participant and feature, including Question and Answer mode.

 To mute all callers, click “Mute All” from the Conference Manager or select 1* from your dial-pad.